 Icons hold a special place in the hearts of Orthodox Christians.
 Like photographs of our loved ones on earth, icons serve as a visual reminder of our departed brothers and sister in Christ.
 They also play a key part in the liturgical life and worship of the Church, teaching us about Christ, His Passion, and His Saints who followed after Him.
 The world of Orthodox iconography is quite vivid and interesting!
-In this post, we share five things we bet you didn’t know about icons in the Orthodox Church.
+In this post, we share four things we bet you didn’t know about icons in the Orthodox Church.

 5 minutes